CDCgov/tostadas/docs/user-guide/quick-start.md

 By default, the pipeline will create and store pipeline outputs in the test\_output directory.
 You can modify the location output files are stored by adding the `--outdir` flag to the command line and providing the new path as a string.

-`nextflow run main.nf -profile test,singularity –-virus --outdir </path/to/output/dir>`
+`nextflow run main.nf -profile test,singularity –-species virus --outdir </path/to/output/dir>`

 ### Running Annotation and Submission